Overview of 3 Days from Fes to Chefchaouen

-Enjoy 3 day Tour Fes to Chefchaouen discover the amazing villages of the Rif Mountains with its landscapes and visit the blue pearl city which is Chefchaouen, get to know their cultures, spend your great night in the beautiful hotel, the second day will let you discover the Chefchaouen from the high peak of the mountain, you will enjoy the nature.
+Enjoy 3 Days Tour from Fes to Chefchaouen discover the amazing villages of the Rif Mountains with their landscapes and visit the blue pearl city which is Chefchaouen, get to know their cultures, and spend your great night in the beautiful hotel, the second day will let you discover the Chefchaouen from the high peak of the mountain, you will enjoy the nature.
 On the third day, we will come back to Fes.

 + Duration: 3 Days & 2 nights

 + Departure: 9:00 am

 + Spend your great night at a beautiful hotel

 + Visit The blue pearl of Chefchaouen

 + Get to know the cultures of the city